 - Placed in service in 2006, the shared renewables project in Ellensburg, Washington claims to “the first community solar project in the nation.”

 Shared renewables projects are often located on public or jointly-owned property, and can be an easier way for renters and condominium owners to benefit from a local solar energy project.
-There are many reasons why shared renewables might be prefered for a home, business, or individual.
+There are many reasons why shared renewables might be preferred for a home, business, or individual.
 Here are a few examples:

 - Those who are only renting may be prohibited from installing solar on the property